Housing Assistance Plan & Procedures

 2. The contractor has demonstrated, through past performance, his/her ability to satisfactorily complete multiple contracts in a timely manner thereby causing no impact on project and program completions.

-In the event of a single or sole source bid the following shall be evaluated and considered:
+In the event only one bid is received, the following shall be evaluated and considered:

 (a) Can the project be feasibly re-bid without compromising the program and/or project timeline?

 (b) Has additional outreach been made to notify and involve all program pre-qualified contractors.